-GuitarPCB.com has a philosophy of, "Give a man a fish, he eats for one day; teach a man to fish, he eats for a lifetime."
-The documentation they provide is designed to do just that, help the builder learn.
-So some documentation is provided to teach "how to build a pedal" followed by instructions for each project which focuses on "building this specific pedal."
-This concisely conveys the build-specific information, without those details getting lost in a sea of "how to build any pedal."
+GuitarPCB.com provides some general information to teach "how to build a pedal" followed by instructions for each project which focuses on "building this specific pedal."
+Each build document conveys the build-specific information, without those details getting lost in a sea of "how to build any pedal."

-General pedal building documents include the following, which are not in pedal-specific documents:
+General pedal building documents include the following, which are not covered in-depth within pedal-specific documents: